ZeyoYT/AiLama/README.md

 2. You Need to run the Bot to use the command and keep it running
 3. Code Quality is Low because i am still new with Ai and Lang Chain
 4. This project uses a unreleased feature of JDA-5 that Supports User Installable Apps
-5. Because its a unreleased feature, i didnt find any proper command framework, so a workaround manual command registration code was used ( will be fixed in future release )
+5. Because it's a unreleased feature, i didn't find any proper command framework, so a workaround manual command registration code was used ( will be fixed in future release )
 6. The Ai does not have a memory of previous conversation (would be added in future)
-7. Its my first time making a docker image, so there might be some issues with it
+7. It's my first time making a docker image, so there might be some issues with it
 8. First Response might be slow because of the model loading

 <br>

 ## Limitations

-1. The Response will varay from model to model
+1. The Response will vary from model to model
 2. URL RAG might not work with smaller models that support less context window
 3. Only supports Ollama right now
-4. No Memory for previous conversations

 <br>